NATO seeks to manage Russia's new military deployments

 "The main challenge is not individual events or deployments," NATO Secretary-General Jens Stoltenberg told reporters.
 "It is the overall picture, where we see a substantial increase in Russia's capabilities at sea, in the air and on land; exercises with a more aggressive patterns."

 Stoltenberg declined to say publicly what he thought Russia's overall aims are.
-But Scaparrotti, who is also a U.S. Army general, told defense ministers that Russia was seeking, in military parlance, "escalation dominance," according to people briefed on the discussions.
+But Scaparrotti, who is also a U.S. army general, told defence ministers that Russia was seeking, in military parlance, "escalation dominance," according to people briefed on the discussions.

-That strategy holds that a military power can best contain and control conflicts if it is dominant at each step in an escalation with an adversary, potentially all the way to the biggest threat, nuclear weapons.
+That strategy holds that a military power can best contain and control conflicts if it is dominant at each step in an escalation with an adversary, potentially all the way to the biggest threat of nuclear weapons.

 Some military analysts believe Putin holds this doctrine close to his heart.